MrWindDog/Finchcord/README.md

 - Notifications

 # Discord
-You can find the discord server [Here](https://discord.gg/sNzwHGDVEJ)
+No discord server yet

 # How to install

-You can install Stossycord with any App Signer you want.
+You can install Finchcord with any App Signer you want.

 [SideStore](https://sidestore.io) is preferred (but Sideloadly, AltStore, etc work fine)